vitelabs/vite-org-new/content/roadmap/completed.md

-### Q2 2023 Rebrand
+### 2023 Rebrand

-- VITE supports Ledger Nano S
-- Announce of a DAO and board of leaders
+- Network upgrade of 2023
 - Rebrand VITE and Official website upgrade
+- DAO: release decentralized governance tool：https://dao.vite.org/
 - Vite App upgrade: Interactive experience upgrade
-- VITE App upgrade: focus on the development of VITE ecological functions

-### Q1 2023 DAO

-- First network upgrade of 2023
-- Vote system upgrade
-- Quota system upgrade
-- Initial release of Vite Portal：Encourage the community to run full nodes
-- DAO: release decentralized governance tool
 - ViteBridge: deploying bridges to EVM compatible chains on testnet (part 1)
 - Re-deploy and upgrade vite testnet
+- Announce of a DAO and board of leaders
+- VITE supports Ledger Nano X
 - Publish trade as mining rules and open trade mining for community operators
 - Decentralized gateway: the community and 3rd parties operators will participates in the management of the Vitelabs Gateway